Visualiza’s Permanent Local Network to Cure Treatable Blindness

 To give every patient the highest quality of care regardless of their ability to pay, we determined the volume of care needed to be self-sufficient.

-To date we’ve used this knowledge to turn an early rainforest clinic with occasional mobile support into a network of two self-sustaining centralized Eye Care Hospitals with four supporting Vision Centers.
+To date we’ve used this knowledge to turn an early rainforest clinic with occasional mobile support into a network of four self-sustaining centralized Eye Care Hospitals with 16 supporting Vision Centers.

-We’ve recruited, trained, and employed more than 200 local medical and administrative staff who now serve over 150,000 patients and provide more than 12,000 sight-saving surgeries every year.
+We’ve recruited, trained, and employed more than 380 local medical, administrative, and support staff who now serve over 150,000 patients every year, regardless of their ability to pay.

 Looking Ahead - Guatemalan Eye Care